AI4Bharat/indicnlp.ai4bharat.org/content/pages/samanantar.md

 -->

 ### Change Log
+- 02 May 2021, Indic-Indic v0.2 data has been updated with super strict overlap removal
-- v0.2 uses super strict overlap removal of validation and test data with train data
+- 30 April 2021, v0.2 uses super strict overlap removal of validation and test data with train data

 ### Contributors